ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 Registrars are strongly encouraged to complete and submit case based discussions conducted by a supervisor in addition to miniCEXs conducted by their supervisor.
 In the procedural ASTs some miniCEXs may be replaced by Direct Observation of Procedural Skills (DOPS).
 Formative workplace based assessments forms may be found [here](https://www.acrrm.org.au/resources/assessment/forms).

 Information and requirements for each type of assessment are provided in the [Assessment Handbook](https://www.acrrm.org.au/resources/assessment/handbooks-guides).

+For anaesthetics, registrars should review the requirements under the DRGA starting 1 February 2023 here.

 ### AST options